 The first piece of advice we received was to stick to small and medium-sized boxes.
 Intuitively, it would make sense to fit as many things in large-sized boxes to be efficient in the number of boxes used and the number of trips from the trailer into the house.
-However, for those doing the hauling, it’s much easier to move more small boxes with fewer things in them that fewer heavy boxes, even if it means more trips.
-Plus when you organize the trailer it’s much more convenient to have smaller boxes that you can twist and turn than large boxes that take up a lot of space.
+However, for those doing the hauling, it’s much easier to move more small boxes with fewer things in them than fewer heavy boxes, even if it means more trips.
+Plus, when you organize the trailer, it’s much more convenient to have smaller boxes that you can twist and turn more than large boxes that take up a bunch of space.

 For the sake of organization, it is wise to keep your brand of boxes uniform.
-Whether you get boxes from Home Depot, Lowe’s, or somewhere else do your best to have them all be from the same place.
-The different brands have slightly different sizing making staking an organizing tricky.
+Whether you get boxes from Home Depot, Lowe’s, or somewhere else, do your best to have them all be from the same place.
+The different brands have slightly different sizing, making staking and organizing tricky.
 Keeping the boxes uniform will make stacking much more simple and sturdy.

-We recommend writing on the top of boxes for your own personal reference.
-For example “Sally’s Shoes” or “Billy’s Books”.
+We recommend writing on the top of the boxes for your own personal reference.
+For example, “Sally’s Shoes” or “Billy’s Books”.
 However, don’t stop the labeling there.
 Those labels alone will surely have people asking you the question we mentioned above.
 Instead, we recommend getting colored tape that you slap on the sides of your boxes that are coordinated with each room in the house.
 Red goes in the kitchen, green goes in the master bedroom, and so forth.
-That way, you tell people the color code once and everyone can help each other in remembered what color goes where.
+That way, you tell people the color code once, and everyone can help each other remember what color goes where.

 Furthermore, putting the tape on the sides of the boxes will make it more visible for individuals taking the stacked boxes from the moving trailers.

 By Far, the best advice we received was to warm up by playing the classic game of Tetris.
-After all, getting all of those odd shapes to fit snug into a moving truck is a talent in an of itself.
+After all, getting all of those odd shapes to fit snugly into a moving truck is a talent in and of itself.
 What better way to practice packing than playing Tetris with family and friends?

 As always, it’s important to remember to have fun.
 As stressful as moving can be, remember that the moving process is the culmination of your dreams of having a custom home coming to reality.
 Order some pizza, make up different contests for the movers, and create a memory.
 There is no better time to start making memories in your new home than move-in day.